 - How I got started in computing – It all started with a little ad in the London Evening Standard!

 Over the years I made a number of visits to Melbourne, Australia.
-Initially I envisaged moving here when I retired, but with the internet becoming ubiquitous I released that I could move here and continue my software business. in 2008 I moved to Melbourne, SDA’s business being transferred to a new Australian-registered company, Greentram Software Pty Ltd. Hopefully the business will be around for a good few years.
+Initially I envisaged moving here when I retired, but with the internet becoming ubiquitous I released that I could move here whilst continuing to run my software business. in 2008 I moved to Melbourne, SDA’s business being transferred to a new Australian-registered company, Greentram Software Pty Ltd. Hopefully the business will be around for a good few years.

 As a teenager I was made to go on a French exchange.
 Most of my fellow pupils went to Paris or Lyon.
 I was sent to a rural village where my exchange home had one cold tap and a long drop toilet at the bottom of the garden.
 After that I vowed never to go abroad again.

 Thankfully that vow was put to bed when I told a friend that I wouldn’t go abroad because ‘they didn’t speak English and you couldn’t drink the water’.
 Her response was ‘Go to Scandinavia: they speak better English than the English and their water is cleaner than ours’.
 Felled by this argument I booked a long weekend trip to Copenhagen.
 Needless to say I had a great time.
 The next year I booked a trip to Australia – my first of thirteen trips as a British tourist – then four trips to Zambia to see friends who were working there and in 1992 the first of around 30 trips to USA.
-Now the one fixed point on the calendar is the annual trip back to UK to see family and friends.
+Now – but not in 2020 or 2021, sadly – each year I look forward to going back to UK to see family and friends, whilst also progressively exploring Australia.

 When not writing software …..

 - I belong to City on a Hill Church, Melbourne.
-In the UK I belonged to Twickenham United Reformed Church.
-I authored the church history Chapel next the Green, published 1982.
+In the UK I belonged to Twickenham United Reformed Church where I authored the church history Chapel next the Green, published 1982.

-- I’m a volunteer with Habitat for Humanity, Victoria
+- Since 2010 I’ve been a volunteer with Habitat for Humanity, Victoria

-- I’m a volunteer at the Australian Railway History Society Newport Railway Museum.
+- Since 2014 I’ve been a volunteer at the Newport Railway Museum

 - My best photos on Flickr – mainly of Melbourne.